zsystm/monad-bft/docker/flexnet/nets/devnet-integration/README.md

 **Mode 2: Test**

 Runs an integration test to sanity check the devnet setup.

+The RPC calls involved are
+- eth_sendRawTransaction
+- eth_getTransactionReceipt
+- eth_getTransactionCount
+- eth_getBalance